Russian submarine Knyaz Vladimir: History

 Project 955A was developed by the Rubin Design Bureau, and the chief designer was Sergey Kovalev.
-The keel was expected to have been laid down in 2010 but this was delayed until July 2012 because of a price dispute between the Russian MOD and the United Shipbuilding Corporation.
+The keel was expected to have been laid down in 2010, but this was delayed until July 2012 because of a price dispute between the Russian MOD and the United Shipbuilding Corporation.

-Knyaz Vladimir is the first unit of the Project 955A sub-class and will differ by several modifications from the previous units of the project 955.
-These modifications will include major structural changes, reduced acoustic signature, and more modern communication equipment.
-While initially reported to have four more (20 in total) launch tubes, the 955A includes 16 missile tubes same as the project 955.
-The submarine will be armed with the newest Russian submarine launched ballistic missile (SLBM), the RSM-56 Bulava.
+Knyaz Vladimir is the first unit of the Project 955A sub-class and was intended to differ by several modifications from the previous units of the Project 955.
+These modifications included major structural changes, reduced acoustic signature, and more modern communication equipment.
+While initially reported to have four more (20 in total) launch tubes, the 955A includes 16 missile tubes, the same as the Project 955.
+The submarine was to be armed with the newest Russian submarine launched ballistic missile (SLBM), the RSM-56 Bulava.
 Knyaz Vladimir and its sister ships will eventually replace the Soviet-era and s in the Russian Navy.

-Knyaz Vladimir was floated out on 17 November 2017, and began the first stage of factory trials by late November 2018.
+Knyaz Vladimir was floated out on 17 November 2017, and it began the first stage of factory trials by late November 2018.
 The submarine returned to Sevmash in early 2019 and was to begin a second stage of factory trials by late June 2019.
-On 22 October 2019, Aleksandr Moiseyev, commander in chief of the Northern Fleet, stated that Knyaz Vladimir is expected to complete its sea trials by the end of the year.
-According to Moiseyev, completion of the sea trials is to be accompanied by the launch of a Bulava missile.
+On 22 October 2019, Aleksandr Moiseyev, commander in chief of the Northern Fleet, stated that Knyaz Vladimir was expected to complete its sea trials by the end of the year.
+According to Moiseyev, completion of the sea trials was to be accompanied by the launch of a Bulava missile.
 On 29 October, the submarine conducted a successful Bulava launch from a submerged position in the White Sea.